-The outcome of all this was the emergence of gold IRA companies who specialize on gold IRAs such as Regal Assets, the number one gold IRA company on the market right now.
+The outcome of all this was the emergence of gold IRA companies who specialize in gold IRAs such as Regal Assets, the number one gold IRA company on the market right now.

 Gold And Politics

 National emergency, geopolitical uncertainty, and war always cause the price of gold to rise.
 When the value of currencies was linked to the value of gold held by a country’s central bank, gold could actually be used as a currency.
-During times of turmoil people feared their bank would fail and lose their money due to bank runs, hence people would run to their banks to convert banknotes into gold coins.
-This happened in the US during the Great Depression forcing president Roosevelt to impose a national emergency outlawing the “hoarding of gold” by US citizens.
+During times of turmoil, people feared their banks would fail and lose their money due to bank runs, hence people would run to their banks to convert banknotes into gold coins.
+This happened in the US during the Great Depression forcing President Roosevelt to impose a national emergency outlawing the “hoarding of gold” by US citizens.

 In many tax regimes, gold maintains a special position.
 For example, in the European Union, the trading of gold coins and bullion products is free of VAT.
 Other taxes such as capital gains tax, may also differ from country to country.
 US citizens may be taxed on their gold profits depending on the investment vehicle used.